ArminJo/NeoPatterns/README.md

 # Installation
 First you need to install "Adafruit NeoPixel" library with *Tools -> Manage Libraries...* or *Ctrl+Shift+I*.
 Use "neoPixel" as filter string.
-Then install this "NeoPatterns" library with *Tools -> Manage Libraries...* or *Ctrl+Shift+I*.
+Then install this "NeoPatterns" library with *Tools -> Manage Libraries...
+(Ctrl+Shift+I)*.
 Use "NeoPatterns" as filter string.

 ## Matrix pixel mappings
 Pixel mappings definitions and semantics are taken from https://github.com/adafruit/Adafruit_NeoMatrix/blob/master/Adafruit_NeoMatrix.h